 WELCOME TO THE FRAGRANCE FOUNDTION JASMINE AWARDS

 A new panel of judges is recruited annually.
-The panel of 6 includes at least one designer or expert in the world of fashion, professional writers or representatives of the publishing world and a leading retailer.
+The panel of 8 includes at least one designer or expert from the world of fashion or the arts, professional writers or representatives of the publishing world and a leading retailer.
 The panel is chaired by an expert in the fragrance industry.

 The judges are asked to read a large quantity of articles solely on the subject of fragrance published between 1st January and 31st December each year.
 They are asked to complete a score sheet for each article and return them to The Fragrance Foundation Jasmine Awards Office.